biotoolbox/pam/README.md

 #### Parameters
 - **data**: A `data.table` containing the input data from `read_dual_pam_data`.
-- **etr_type**: A character string specifying the column name of the response variable (in this case: ETR I) to be used in the model.
+- **etr_type**: A character string specifying the column name of the response variable (ETR I or ETR II) to be used in the model.
 - **pmax_start_value_vollenweider**: Numeric.
 The starting value for the parameter $$p_{max}$$ in the model.
 Defaults to `pmax_start_values_vollenweider_default`.
 - **a_start_value_vollenweider**: Numeric.
 The starting value for the parameter $$a$$ in the model.
 Defaults to `a_start_values_vollenweider_default`.
 - **alpha_start_value**: Numeric.
 The starting value for the parameter $$\alpha$$ in the model.
 Defaults to `alpha_start_values_vollenweider_default`.